Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 When do you need translation to convert a foreign driving licence in the UAE?

-If your driving licence is from Japan, Hong Kong, China, Serbia, or any country where it's not in Arabic or English, you'll need to officially translate it into Arabic to convert it into a UAE driving licence.
+If your driving licence is from Japan, Hong Kong, China, Serbia, or any country where it is not in Arabic or English, you'll need to have it officially translated into Arabic to convert it into a UAE driving licence.

 This translation must be done by a legal translator approved by the UAE Ministry of Justice.
 Legal translation means the translator is certified to provide accurate Arabic translations for official use and includes their official stamp and signature.

 In the UAE, all foreign documents that are not in Arabic or English and are needed for official purposes must go through this process.
-This requirement is based on Cabinet Resolution No. 7 of 2014, which states that only licensed translators are allowed to provide legal translations for use in the UAE.
+This requirement is based on Cabinet Resolution No. 7 of 2014, which states that only licensed translators may provide legal translations for use in the UAE.